MicrosoftDocs/windows-ai-docs/docs/bind-a-model.md

     You can create an **ImageFeatureValue** using the static method [ImageFeatureValue.CreateFromVideoFrame](https://docs.microsoft.com/uwp/api/windows.ai.machinelearning.imagefeaturevalue.createfromvideoframe).

-    To find out what format the model needs, we use the following logic and precedence order:
+    To find out what format the model needs, WinML uses the following logic and precedence order:

 	1. [Bind(String, Object, IPropertySet)](https://docs.microsoft.com/uwp/api/windows.ai.machinelearning.learningmodelbinding.bind#Windows_AI_MachineLearning_LearningModelBinding_Bind_System_String_System_Object_Windows_Foundation_Collections_IPropertySet_) will override all image settings.
 	2. Model metadata will then be checked and used if available.